stefanspringer1/SwiftXML/README.md

 Automated inclusion of the content external parsed entities can be configurated, the content might then be wrapped by elements with according information of the enities.

-In the current state, the library does not recognize XML namespaces; elements or attributes with namespace prefixes are give the full name “prefix:unprefixed".
+Elements or attributes with namespace prefixes are given the full name “prefix:unprefixed".
 See the section on handling of namespaces for motivation and about how to handle namespaces.

-The encoding of the source should always be UTF-8 (ASCII is considered as a subset of it).
-The parser checks for correct UTF-8 encoding and also checks (according to the data available to the currently used Swift implementation) if a found codepoint is a valid Unicode codepoint.

 For any error during parsing an error is thrown and no document is then provided.